Buildings and architecture of Brighton and Hove: Georgian and Regency periods

 The Prince Regent's patronage helped Brighton become a fashionable, high-class resort.
 As it became more popular, it further outgrew its four-street boundaries.
 Planned development, as opposed to ad hoc growth, started in the 1780s with North Parade and South Parade alongside Old Steine.
 By the 1790s it spread well to the east along the East Cliff: New Steine (1790–95, but refaced in the 1820s) was the first sea-facing square, then came Bedford, Clarence and Russell Squares (all early 19th century) and Brighton's first crescent, Royal Crescent (1799–1802).
 Powered by "fashion, demand and the availability of capital", the scale of building and architectural ambition kept growing—especially when the father-and-son architects Amon and Amon Henry Wilds and their associate Charles Busby arrived in the town.
 They helped to develop the Regency style which now characterises the seafront.
 Hanover Crescent, Montpelier Crescent, Park Crescent, the Kemp Town estate (Sussex Square, Lewes Crescent, Arundel Terrace and Chichester Terrace) and Brunswick Town (Brunswick Terrace, Brunswick Square and associated streets) were among their set-piece developments.
 (The Brunswick estate was also the first significant development in the parish of Hove.)
 Accordingly, by the early 19th century, Brighton was renowned for the splendour and "strongly individual character" of its architecture.
 William Cobbett claimed in 1832 that it "certainly surpass[ed] in beauty all other towns in the world".
 Due to the quantity and quality of work produced by the Wilds–Wilds–Busby partnership and the groundbreaking designs produced by Holland, Nash and Porden—which "established a vocabulary of architectural elements" that defined the entire Regency style—Brighton's early urban development was characterised by an "overflowing of architectural inventiveness".

 Around the same time, though, the first concerns were raised about the poor quality of houses on the edge of Brighton—especially on St James's Street, Edward Street and the roads running off West and North Streets.
 Many reports and studies were made by the Corporation and outsiders over the next decades, but little action was taken.
-There was, however, some slum clearance in 1845, when Queen's Road was driven through the infamous Petty France and Durham districts to provide a direct link from the recently built station to the town centre.
+There was, however, some slum clearance in 1845, when Queen's Road was driven through the infamous Petty France and Durham districts to provide a direct link from the recently built railway station to the town centre.